WHAT KIND OF DESIGN OR PRODUCTION DEGREES DOES UMBC OFFER?

 YES.
 Exceptional design majors may have the opportunity to design scenery, costumes, lighting and sound for faculty directed and student directed productions.
 They also often assist our faculty designers at professional theatres in Maryland and DC.

-WHAT CAN I DO WITH A DESIGN/PRODUCTION CONCENTRATION IN THEATRE?
+WHAT CAN I DO WITH THE DESIGN & PRODUCTION TRACK?

 Our design and production students have found internship opportunities and paid positions at local, regional and national theatres, as well as positions in opera, music, film, and other arts organizations.
 Theatre faculty design mentors work closely with students to offer guidance to students interested in internships and graduate school.